Blog Post

 Nonetheless, Hawley can be forgiven for not recognising that this clay lining feature was being used to stop the water from being absorbed through the porous chalk back into the bedrock, as he was not looking for a moat, as he was ‘reliably’ informed by his geologists, that the surrounding area, (Stonehenge Bottom) has been dry for over half a million years and therefore did not have a raised water table in the past.

-By 1923 Hawley reported that this ‘ubiquitous dark layer’ was found throughout his excavations, sometimes up to 8″ thick, suggesting its existence in water would have been for some considerable length of time, and it was resting directly at the bottom of the moated ditch.
+By 1923, Hawley reported that this ‘ubiquitous dark layer’ was found throughout his excavations, sometimes up to 8″ thick, suggesting its existence in water would have been for some considerable length of time, and it was resting directly at the bottom of the moated ditch.
 This ‘Dark Layer’ was also observed by Atkinson in 1954 when they recut a piece of Hawley’s trench (segment 98) and found the same dark layer – not flint this time, but a stone layer.
 Moreover, he described the soils above as loamy (sand and clay) (Evans et al., 1984, 7-30) and that this layer (like the construction of dew ponds) was “often associated with a ‘layer’ of struck flint, which was found in many segments” (Cleal et al., 1995, p.68), to protect the clay lining.
+(The Stonehenge Hoax – The Ditch)

 It has now been established that Stonehenge had, at some stage, a layer of waterproofing, the ‘layer of foot-trampled mud’ plus a ‘layer of struck flint’ added to the ditch.
 It’s also been established that this ditch was, at some point, filled with water for quite some considerable amount of time, as evidenced by the deep ‘dark layer’ sediment.